CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 <a href="https://github.com/USEPA/AMET/blob/1.5/docs/AMET_User_Guide_v15.md#Overview">AMET User Guide</a>

-# Goal
+# Goal is to provide instructions to

-Create a VM with preloaded AMET databases and projects and perform analysis using the AMET Website.
+- Create a VM with preloaded AMET databases and projects
+- Perform analysis of the 3 projects provided using the AMET Met Website
+- Perform analysis using the aqExample project and the 18 EQUATES projects using the AMET AQ Website
+- Load model data and observation data for a new project
+- Troubleshoot and avoid errors

 ## Databases and Projects Available